ooloth/mu-gatsby/content/posts/tip-filter-boolean.md

 })
 ```

-Buuut, now your code is getting ugly.
-And worse, those dangerous values will be passed along to `js•newArray`.
-So when `js•newArray` is used, another round of suspicious `js•null` checks will be required.
+Buuut, now your code is getting cluttered.
+And worse, those dangerous empty values will be passed along to `js•newArray`.
+So when `js•newArray` is used, another round of suspicious `js•null` checks will be needed.

 ## The truth and only the truth